Council for the Accreditation of Educator Preparation: History

-Some states require teachers to graduate from a CAEP certified program in order to qualify for certification.
+Description

+From the beginning, CAEP staked out a position of imposing tougher standards for accreditation of teacher colleges than had been expected under the prior organizations.
+The council's new performance standards were created following a multi-year effort involving a diverse group of education professionals.
+Inside Higher Ed noted that: "In pushing a reform-minded agenda, the accreditor has long stirred criticism from the main organization representing teacher ed programs (the American Association of Colleges for Teacher Education) and from unions that represent teachers, even as they have formally endorsed its existence and mission."
+Achievement of these high standards is difficult, leading some schools to petition their states to bypass the CAEP accreditation.

+In 2017, another accreditor for teacher education programs was created, the Association for Advancing Quality in Educator Preparation (AAQEP).

 Schools accredited by CAEP may lose their accreditation status if they fall out of compliance with CAEP reporting and quality standards.
 Schools that are already CAEP accredited may qualify for the Frank Murray Leadership Recognition for Continuous Improvement, which is awarded to schools deemed to have shown leadership in continuous improvement in their teaching programs.

 Leadership

 The founding leader of CAEP was James Cibulka, who had previously been president of NCATE and dean of the College of Education at the University of Kentucky.
-From the beginning, CAEP staked out a position of imposing tougher standards for accreditation of teacher colleges than had been expected under the prior organizations.
-The Council’s new performance standards were created following a multi-year effort involving a diverse group of education professionals.
-The publication Inside Higher Ed noted that: "In pushing a reform-minded agenda, the accreditor has long stirred criticism from the main organization representing teacher ed programs (the American Association of Colleges for Teacher Education) and from unions that represent teachers, even as they have formally endorsed its existence and mission."
-Achievement of these high standards is difficult, leading some schools to petition their states to bypass the CAEP accreditation.

 In 2015, Cibulka was replaced by former Illinois state superintendent of education, Dr. Christopher Koch, who was then vice chair of the CAEP board.
-Koch remains president of CAEP as of 2022.
+Koch remains president of CAEP as of 2026.